nikkomiu/mail-agent/README.md

 To compile this project you will need:

-Visual Studio 2010 or higher
-**- or -**
-NuGet Package Manager for Visual Studio
+- Visual Studio 2010 or higher **- or -** NuGet Package Manager for Visual Studio

-NuGet should automatically resolve package dependencies
+NuGet should automatically resolve package dependencies at compile time

 If NuGet does not automatically resolve package dependencies at compile time you will need to: